![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Although I was fiercely concentrating on the task at hand, and made sure not to have any radio or tape player on to distract me in such moments, still, at times, bits and pieces of my favorite rock music would waft through my thoughts, as we wound around the mountain.
 The notes seemed to naturally accompany the maneuvers and screeching tires.

 A few times on this stretch I saw Jason a couple curves behind me again, doing his best to catch up-- and coming way too damn close to succeeding!
-But I was already doing my best.
-To go beyond that was to lose control.
+But I was already doing my best; to go beyond that was to lose control.

 Then, finally, I got to the last downhill stretch, which was composed of an "S" curve winding first left, then right.
-But I couldn't let up, because I was sure Jason had to be so steamed that he'd even try passing me here, too.
+But I couldn't let up, because I was sure Jason had to be so steamed that he'd even try passing me here too.

 Damn, but he was good!
 And that car-- Penelope was magnificent!

-(It was kind of annoying to see first-hand the evidence that a rich guy could simply buy a new car off the showroom floor which was comparable in road performance to the painstakingly hand-built Shadowfast)
+(It was kind of annoying though to see first-hand the evidence that a rich guy could simply buy a new car off the showroom floor which was comparable in road performance to the painstakingly hand-built Shadowfast)

 Reggie and Steve were waiting there for us of course, smiling and clapping their hands and yelling at us.

 I probably sported one of the biggest smiles of my life in that moment.
+But I tried my best not to be a jerk.

 "Great race Jason!"
 I shouted at him (while the little kid in me wanted to say something else entirely).